 - Genes, from both parents in male or female pattern baldness

-- Childbirth, emotional stress, illness, and are causes of temporary/reversible hair loss known as telogen effluvium
+- Childbirth, emotional stress, illness, and are causes of temporary/reversible hair fall known as telogen effluvium

 - Fungal infections such as Ringworm, Tinea capitis caused by dermatophyte infections i.e. microsporum canis and trichophyton rubrum.